fanyangCS/fanyangcs.github.io/_posts/2026-9-1-observability.md

 This makes observability central in the AI era.
 It is of course still useful for debugging failures.
 But for an agent, or for a human working with one, it also becomes the feedback interface to the real system.
 It turns execution into grounded evidence.

-This means that systems agents, in addition to creating an experience-and-feedback loop, relies on observability to ensure the quality of the loop.
+This means that system agents, in addition to creating an experience-and-feedback loop, rely on observability to ensure the quality of the loop.
 If the feedback is incomplete, delayed, or distorted, the agent will learn the same blind spots.

 ## Which Old Problems Get Harder, and Which Get Easier?